Kandru/cs2-challenges/README.md

 # CounterstrikeSharp - Challenges

-> [!CAUTION]
-> This plugin is currently NOT ready for implementation by other plugins.
-DO NOT USE right now!
-Star this repository and look for updates.

 [![Discord Support](https://img.shields.io/discord/289448144335536138?label=Discord%20Support&color=darkgreen)](https://discord.gg/NtHCk5PWEt)
 [![GitHub release](https://img.shields.io/github/release/Kandru/cs2-challenges?include_prereleases=&sort=semver&color=blue)](https://github.com/Kandru/cs2-challenges/releases/)
 [![License](https://img.shields.io/badge/License-GPLv3-blue)](#license)
 [![issues - cs2-challenges](https://img.shields.io/github/issues/Kandru/cs2-challenges?color=darkgreen)](https://github.com/Kandru/cs2-challenges/issues)
 [![](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/donate/?hosted_button_id=C2AVYKGVP9TRG)

-This plugin allow to create Challenges for players.
-Challenges are tasks a player has to achieve in a given amount of time (e.g. daily, weekly, monthly).
-Each task can be defined around an event that happens in the game.
-For example, when a user kills somebody, you can create a Challenge that counts how many times this has happened with a headshot at a minimum distance of 15 meters.
-If it has happen 3 times, the player has the challenge finished successfully.
-Another CounterstrikeSharp plugin can then be notified to do something with it.
-This plugin only provides the interface for further actions after a challenge has been completed.
-It does not grant special items on its own.
+This plugin allows you to create Challenges for players.
+Challenges are tasks that players need to complete within a certain time frame (e.g., daily, weekly, monthly).
+Each task is based on an event in the game.
+For example, you can create a Challenge that tracks how many times a player kills an opponent with a headshot from at least 15 meters away.
+If the player achieves this 3 times, the Challenge is completed.

+Other CounterstrikeSharp plugins will then be notified to take further actions.
+This plugin only provides the interface for tracking and completing Challenges; it does not grant rewards on its own.
+So make sure to ask your favorite plug-in developer to build an integration for you.

 > [!TIP]
 > Please consider a [Donation](https://www.paypal.com/donate/?hosted_button_id=C2AVYKGVP9TRG) when you're using this plugin.
 It took me 40+ hours of development time to get to this state so far.